Ownerless island and partial entanglement entropy in island phases: Discussion

 The BPE and EWCS are closely related to the reflected entropy.
 In holographic setups, evidence is given in \cite{Dutta:2019gen} for the correspondence between the EWCS and the reflected entropy.
 Also in \cite{Wen:2021qgx} it was shown that the BPE in the canonical purification reduces to the reflected entropy as the reflection symmetry in the canonical purification automatically satisfies the balance requirements.
-In other words, the reflection symmetry is a solution to the balance requirements.
-However, an explicit example has been provided in \cite{Hayden:2023yij}, where the reflected entropy is not monotonically decreasing under partial trace.
+In other words, the reflection symmetry in the canonical purification is just the balance requirements.
+Nevertheless, searching for the EWCS is an optimization problem which is quite different from the balance requirements.
+Hence, it is reasonable to believe that the EWCS is dual to some quantum information quantity which is defined under optimization, rather than the reflected entropy or BPE.
+Moreover, an explicit example has been provided in \cite{Hayden:2023yij}, where the reflected entropy is not monotonically decreasing under partial trace.
 This indicates that the reflected entropy is not a physical measure of mixed-state correlations.
 Given the proposal that the BPE is a generalization of the reflected entropy to generic purifications, this criticism also applies to the BPE.